NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Legend hybrid has slightly better cooling performance than average as well as lower levels of motion transfer, 48% lower than the average levels.

-Material response time is also faster than average.
+Material response time is also faster than average, and, finally, the lifetime warranty is a nice addition.

 Neutral Factors